 SPF checks in CloudFilter

-Mailprotector evaluates SPF against the Sender, From, and Reply-To addresses of an email.
-But, filtering decisions are only made on the Sender addresses' SPF check per the Sender Policy Framework RFC.
+Mailprotector evaluates SPF against an email's Sender, From, and Reply-To addresses.
+But, by default, filtering decisions are only made on the Sender addresses' SPF check per the Sender Policy Framework RFC.

 Reading log results for SPF validation

 When viewing the log detail of an email in the Console, SPF validation results will be listed if sufficient SPF information is available.
 The image above shows an example email with SPF validation results.

 The yellow highlighted result, SPF Pass, is the Sender address result stating the email has come from an authorized email server.
 If this result were SPF Soft Fail or SPF Hard Fail, that would indicate the Sender address did not match an authorized email server and could be quarantined based on the filtering configuration.